Do I have to join the club to ride with you?

 Can I ride a triathlon bike (or TT bike) on the group rides?

 Yes.
 Many of our club members ride TT bikes on the group rides.
-A good practice is to stay out of the aero bars while riding in the group unless you are the front rider.
+A good practice is to stay out of the aero bars while group riding.
 This allows for better bike handling and more control when riding in close proximity to others.

 How fast does the club ride go?
 Am I fast enough to ride with you?